Berni Searle: Colour Me series

-Searle's series Colour Me is a body of work created between 1998 to 2000 for which she had herself photographed, her body outlined or adorned with different colored spices, to create life size or larger than life digital color prints.
+Searle's series Colour Me is a body of work created between 1998 and 2000 for which she had herself photographed, her body outlined or adorned with different colored spices, to create life size or larger than life digital color prints.
 The colored spices allude to the racial classifications imposed under apartheid, and also the movement of both spices and slaves during colonial regimes.
 Many works in the Colour Me series also feature measuring tools, signifying the colonial, pseudoscientific gaze on black bodies.
 Her work deals with South African History, the awareness of one's own skin color, and the consumption of a woman's body as a commodity; the confrontational power of that same body in which so many myths, desires, and necessities reside.

 Discoloured series

 With her installation A Darker Shade of Light (1999), Searle responds to the Truth and Reconciliation Commission, which was intended to bring justice to the victims of violent crimes that occurred in South Africa during the apartheid era.
-This work is made up of close-up photos of parts of Searle’s naked body - including images of the nape of the neck, the back, the palms, and the soles of the feet -, all of which are covered in henna powder to mimic the appearance of bruising.
+This work is made up of close-up photos of parts of Searle's naked body - including images of the nape of the neck, the back, the palms, and the soles of the feet -, all of which are covered in henna powder to mimic the appearance of bruising.
 By altering the appearance of her body and positioning herself in ways that reference the victimization of women, Searle creates the types of images that many saw to be lacking in the testimonies at the TRC hearings.
 Thus, the work examines the issue of visibility with regard to trauma and the abuse of women.

 A Place in the Sun

-Searle’s installation A Place in the Sun (2019) consists of four screens that play video of a drained swimming pool in the socially diverse Maitland community in Cape Town throughout the day.
+Searle's installation A Place in the Sun (2019) consists of four screens that play video of a drained swimming pool in the socially diverse Maitland community in Cape Town throughout the day.
 The video offers glimpses into the nostalgic feelings of residents of the community through the music and sounds of children playing over the desolate space as the artist and other figures occasionally pass in and out of the frame.
 As the scene shifts to nighttime, fire breaks out in the previously solemn setting while the ambient sounds of the community continue, eventually being overtaken by police sirens.
 Through this piece, Searle calls to attention the issues of insufficient funding and housing in communities like Maitland, as well as the political protests that had taken place in South Africa in recent years.